 Retraining Your Body

-Sleep deprivation therapy is based on the idea that your body has learned how to get along without sleep.
+Sleep Restriction Therapy, also called sleep deprivation therapy, is based on the idea that your body has learned how to get along without sleep.
 Whether this was caused by circadian rhythms, trauma or bad habits when you were young, good evidence shows that you can retrain your body to sleep again.
 The bad news: It’s not easy and it takes a few weeks.
 The good news: You’ve probably suffered worse, and it only takes a few weeks.